legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 That was the only way you could normally install 7/8 in UTM.
 In UTM I have 8 cores enabled with 8G memory.

 Now, you can install a new kernel or upgrade the old one and test with 4K pages.

 It seems really fast to me, now with 'Use Hypervisor' ticked.
-*Compared to when it was using softmmu, this and the 4K build are both SMOKING-FAST.
-*This is like real decent aarch64 speed now for development, no cross needed.
-Seems to have brought out the potential of the machine, I'm very happy with my compile testing so far.

 I assume this is the mac equivalent of KVM, but I could be wrong.

-This is the 4K pages version, not fully optimised for the m1, but works fast.
+This is the 4K pages version, not fully optimised for the m1, but works.
 *I also built a 16K pages version, based on apples m1 Native HW.
 Kernel pages is aka granular kernel*

-I did this so I could build faster packages for the Rpi's, before It would take me over a day to compile a kernel native on a RPi4, or a not very long with CROSS ofc, but I dont want to use cross.
-I wanted NATIVE and now I have it!
-For testing only ofc, bugs included!
-Soon, I'll get back to my goal when I started this, which spawned from another project.

 See for yourself!
 Ready set go?
 <hr>